 Bill Murray: The Early Years

 William James Murray was born in Wilmette, Illinois in 1950 to Lucille and Edward Joseph Murray II.
 He attended high school at Loyola Academy before enrolling in Regis College in Denver to study pre-med.
-After being arrested for marijuana possession and dropping out, Murray joined the National Lampoon Radio Hour with fellow members Dan Aykroyd, Gilda Radner, and John Belushi.
+After being arrested for marijuana possession and dropping out, Murray joined the National Lampoon Radio Hour.
+Yes alongside fellow members Dan Aykroyd, Gilda Radner, and John Belushi.

 He’d tour with the famous Second City improv theater in Chicago, Illinois before being hired onto the cast of Saturday Night Live and moving to New York.
 On the cast of SNL, Murray would earn him his first Emmy Award for Outstanding Writing in a Comedy-Variety or Music Series.